dturk0610/EE465/Lab 4/README.md

 ### View

+- Click and drag with mouse: This is the main looking around functionality
 - E: Look directly at the chair
 - L: Turn off/on the specular lighting
 - O: Turn off/on orthographic projection